 With blooms and butterflies, the birds return and we can welcome them with a host of clever bird feeder ideas.
 The skill and tools needed range from child’s play to serious DIY, so there’s something for everyone to try.
 They do have three things in common: they’re economical, they’re fun, and the birds will give them a vote of confidence.

-Nothing screams more like spring, as a bold colored table in your backyard.
-That you can DIY if you have the right tools and a bit of patience.
-You will need some wood, or two wooden pallets, some paint, brushes obviously and screws to put it together.
+Nothing screams spring, like a bold colored table in your yard or out on the deck.
+DIY it if you have the right tools and a bit of patience.
+You will need some wood, or two wooden pallets, some paint, brushes, and screws to put it together.
 What you will achieve is an eco-friendly, fun coffee table that will instantly become the center of any garden party!

 See the tutorial at bhg.com.